 Temperature & Humidity

-Peperomia prostrata grows relatively slowly (especially for a vine) but given time it can really fill out a terrarium.
-It’ll need the occasional trim to keep it healthy and contained, but it’s not difficult to keep in check.
+Peperomia prostrata grows relatively slowly (especially for a vine) but given enough time it can fill out.

 Varieties & Similar Plants